Queens County Farm Museum

 The Queens County Farm Museum is a 47-acre working farm dating back to 1697.
 We are a public resource, visited by over 400,000 people each year.
 The site includes a landmark farmhouse, glass greenhouse, and restored barns which give us a glimpse into our agrarian past.
 Its rich glacial soil–which attracted European settlers in the 17th century–is cultivated today using sustainable practices, providing people with the freshest food.
 We are a New York City treasure where historic structures, productive fields, woodland, and livestock bring agricultural history to life.

-Our Education Department is seeking fun, engaging educators to lead interactive programs for elementary, middle, and high school groups.
+Our Education Department is seeking fun, engaging part-time educators to lead interactive programs for elementary, middle, and high school groups.
 Each school year, thousands of NYC youth participate in our school-day programming and learn about growing practices, heritage livestock, and colonial history.
 More detailed information about our programs can be viewed via our website.
 This is a part-time seasonal position.
 The schedule is Monday through Friday from 9:00am-1:00pm.

 Qualifications & Experience